If you haven’t taught your teen to make, do and fix, you’ve failed them, says mum of three teens Maria Honey.

-- Ask the timber experts at Bunnings for any tips – we asked them about screws versus nails, galvanised versus stainless (we live by the sea), supports for the corners, and wood type to suit our budget.
-They were really helpful with information on how to make the corners strong and how to keep the cost down.
+5. Ask the timber experts at your local DIY shop for any tips about screws versus nails, galvanised versus stainless , supports for the corners, and wood type to suit our budget.
+They are really helpful with information on how to make the corners strong and how to keep the cost down.

-- We also asked the Bunnings garden crew about what we need to know about planting them out, including height suggestion, how much soil will be required, protecting the soil from any chemicals in the wood, and a watering system.
+6. We also asked the staff at our local plant shop about what we need to know about planting them out, including height suggestion, how much soil will be required, protecting the soil from any chemicals in the wood, and a watering system.

 Getting down to details

 If you like the simplicity of our project, here’s what we did: